 - Test-friendly features

 SEM platforms offer test-friendly features that allow you to experiment and optimize your campaigns.
 You can easily create multiple ad variations, test keywords, ad copy, landing page designs, and calls to action.

 - Exhaustive tracking and analytics

 Ad platforms offer robust tracking tools that allow you to monitor key metrics such as impressions, clicks, conversions, and cost per acquisition (CPA).
 Search engine marketing analysis lets you measure your campaigns’ success, identify improvement areas, and make data-backed optimizations to achieve better results over time.

 If you’re wondering about the potential pros and cons of paid search, find all the relevant answers in the following article: The Pros and Cons of Paid Search Advertising.

 A Brief History of Search Ads

-- 2004 – Google’s search market share hits a peak of 84.7% of all searches.
+- 2004 – Google held a search market share of 84.7% of all searches.
 They IPO with a market value of $23.1 billion.

 - 2008 – Google made several major changes to their Quality Score calculation for more relevant rankings and better user experiences.